 Understanding crypto stamps

-- Scan the QR code in the white field or look up your token ID under “Crypto Stamp 3.0” and find out more about your Crypto Stamp 3.0.
+- Scan the QR code in the white field or look up your token ID under “Crypto Stamp 5.0” and find out more about your Swiss Crypto Stamp 5.0.

 - Collect, exchange, trade – the choice is yours.